-Stephen Graham and Daniel Mays are probably both best known for their more serious, dramatic roles – but the pair have enjoyed a successful sojourn into comedy with their latest series, Code 404.
+Stephen Graham and Daniel Mays might be best known for their more serious, dramatic roles – but the pair proved they both have comedy chops as well in the first series of hit comedy show Code 404.

 The show – described by Mays as like a mixture between Short Circuit and Some Mothers Do Have ’em – has become Sky’s most watched comedy in eight years, with fans captivated by the story of a police officer who is brought back to life using artificial intelligence.

 Read on for everything we know about the next run so far.

 Will there be a series 2 of Code 404?

 Good news – the series has been confirmed for a return, which probably isn’t too surprising given the impressive viewing figures the first run has managed to pull in.